chodar89/dot_geek/README.md

 5. STRIPE_PUBLISHABLE_KEY (only if you use stripe payment)
 6. STRIPE_SECRET_KEY (only if you use stripe payment)
 ### Run app local
+#### Before start
+- if you would like to run app with the same settings than you will need to read how to set up [Stripe](https://stripe.com/) and [AWS S3](https://aws.amazon.com) buckets
+- you can check Stripe Django tutorial [here](https://testdriven.io/blog/django-stripe-tutorial/)
+- and AWS S3 tutorial [here](https://simpleisbetterthancomplex.com/tutorial/2017/08/01/how-to-setup-amazon-s3-in-a-django-project.html)
+#### How to run app on your local machine
 - install or update Python to version 3.x
 - create [virtual env](https://docs.python.org/3/tutorial/venv.html)
 - download all files to local dir